HZeyen/PyRefra/3_Running_PyRefra.md

 ### **$\textcolor{red}{\text{Picking Menu}}$**

 Introductory remarks: try to pick as many of your traces as possible before applying any filter or other data treatment.
-This is especially true for traces near the shot point, which have in general still high frequencies thus that their waveform is often strongly affected by frequency or velocity filters.
+This is especially true for traces near the shot point, which have in general still high frequencies such that their waveform is often strongly affected by frequency or velocity filters.

 From my experience, the best automatic picking results are mostly achieved using correlation picking, using it first on a good shot or file gather or doing first manual picking on one gather.